2h3ph3rd/2h3ph3rd.github.io/docs/security/05-web/xss.md

----
-id: xss
-title: XSS
----

-# XSS
+# 💬 XSS

-XSS (Cross Site Scripting) is a type of attack in which malicious scripts are injected in a website and executed on the client browser.
+Cross Site Scripting (XSS) is a type of attack in which malicious scripts are injected in a website and executed on the client browser.

 There are three types of XSS:

 - reflective
 - stored
 - DOM-based.

 ## Send requests in Javascript